emissary-ingress/emissary/reference/host.md

 ## Using `host_rewrite`

-By default, the `Host` header is not altered when talking to the service -- whatever `Host` header the client gave to Ambassador will be presented to the service.
-For many microservices this will be fine, but if you use Ambassador to route to services that use the `Host` header for routing, it's likely to fail (legacy monoliths are particularly susceptible to this, as well as external services).
+By default, the `Host` header is not altered when talking to the service -- whatever `Host` header the client gave to Ambassador Edge Stack will be presented to the service.
+For many microservices this will be fine, but if you use Ambassador Edge Stack to route to services that use the `Host` header for routing, it's likely to fail (legacy monoliths are particularly susceptible to this, as well as external services).
 You can use `host_rewrite` to force the `Host` header to whatever value that such target services need.

-An example: the default Ambassador configuration includes the following mapping for `httpbin.org`:
+An example: the default Ambassador Edge Stack configuration includes the following mapping for `httpbin.org`:

 ```yaml
 ---